KrzysztofW/microdevt/docs/Quick-Start-Guide.rst

         if (c == '\n') {
             c = '\0';
             schedule_task(uart_task, NULL);
+            return;
         }

+        if (ring_addc(uart_ring, c) < 0) {
             /* handle excess of data */
-        if (ring_addc(uart_ring, c) < 0) {
             schedule_task(uart_task, NULL);
             ring_reset(uart_ring);
         }
     }

-This simple driver reads bytes from the UART device and stores them in a circular buffer ring.
-When there is enough data in the ring if schedules a task that copies these data in a linear buffer and parses it (here it only displays its content).
+This simple driver reads bytes from the UART device and stores them in a circular ring buffer.
+When there is enough data in the ring it schedules a task that copies these data in a linear buffer and parses it (here it only displays its content).